Hunter J. Shkolnik on 790-KABC with Dr. Drew and Mike Catherwood

-Dr. Drew invited Hunter Shkolnik back to the show (listen to "Tragedy of Biblical Proportions in Flint Water Crisis") to discuss the developing story involving lawsuits and Pop Warner Football.
+Dr. Drew invited Hunter Shkolnik back to the show to discuss the developing story involving lawsuits and Pop Warner Football.
 Dr. Drew was curious as the timing of the lawsuits, whether there had never been previous litigation.
 Hunter explained that parents have always been allowed to bring suits against Pop Warner and that there most likely have been claims for various injuries over the years, but not for CTE.
 CTE (Chronic Traumatic Encephalopathy) also known as the football brain injury has been making headlines in the NFL and NCAA recently.

 Hunter details how CTE is not an acute injury, rather that it is a chronic injury.
 It is a repetitive head injury that occurs in football or any other contact sport where the head is impacted at high velocity.

 Dr. Drew requested more information on how it can be determined when the injury occurred since it is possible that Pop Warner players went on to play on a high school football or another organized football league.
 Hunter responds that the question is a good one and that it is very possible that there could be additional claims made.
 However, in this instance, the Court discusses the two young men (the representative plaintiffs) and Pop Warner for whom they played for a considerable amount of time and suffered multiple head traumas.
 There are no other facts that they played for any other leagues, "this is Pop Warner."

 The allegations state that both young men suffered from behavioral problems due to the CTE.
 The autopsies of both young men identified CTE in their brains.
 As Dr. Drew points out, "hard, pathological evidence."